Know What Can Increase the Risk of Getting Diabetes

 If you have gestational diabetes or intolerance to glucose, you can probably get it again.

-If women get pregnant in older age, chances of getting affected are higher.
+If women get pregnant in older age, the chances of getting affected are higher.

 Non-white women have a higher chance of getting the disease.